Policy and Basic Approach

 Structures and Systems

 Under the supervision of the Chief HR Officer (CHRO), we have established a system in which the HR organizations in each country work together globally to design and operate systems in order to maximize the performance of each employee, conduct optimal placement of human resources, and develop talent.
 This system allows us to understand issues concerning the management of the Company, including the rapidly changing business environment and diversifying employee values and work styles, and to swiftly resolve them, leading to the realization of management and business/divisional strategies.
+We have implemented a performance evaluation system for all employees globally.
+Through regular individual dialogues focused on goal setting, performance evaluation and feedback, we aim to achieve annual objectives.

-In Japan, we also provide all employees with a system to assist self-actualization that allows them to envision “what I want to be in the future,” understand their own strengths, weaknesses, and values, and incorporate it into action plans.
+In Japan, we also provide all employees with the Professional Development Review system to assist self-actualization that allows them to envision what they want to be in the future, understand their own strengths, weaknesses, and values, and incorporate it into action plans.
 We also provide a system that reflects each employee’s requests, ideas and opinions in personnel transfers, company policies and other measures.
+In order to enhance employee autonomy annual goal execution and growth potential, we promote quarterly meetings (mid-quarter reviews) between employees and their supervisors through guidelines and systems.
+This approach comes with not only reviewing the progress in business goals but also raising the likelihood of end-product completion and accelerate personal growth through checking and reassessing assessment results of quarterly action plans.

 Initiatives